Duck factory on the two-torus: multiple canard cycles without geometric constraints: Proof of approximations of the Poincar e map

 Introduce some notation.
-Fix parameter $\varepsilon\in R_n$ such that grand canard exists.
+Fix parameter $\varepsilon\in R_n$ such that the grand canard exists.
 Fix the corresponding grand canard.
 Consider its part which is bounded by the intersections with $J^+$ and $J^-$.
 It can be described as double-valued function $y\mapsto x$.
-Denote it as $x=x^{gc}(y)$.
+Denote it by $x=x^{gc}(y)$.
 We will also use the notation $x=x^{gc}_+(y)$ and $x=x^{gc}_-(y)$ in the neighborhood of $M^+$ and $M^-$ respectively.

 Recall Theorem 3 from \cite{GI} and equation (3.5) from \cite{IS2}: